ehmatthes/pcc_2e/deploying_django/deploying_to_platformsh.md

 There are four commands used here:
 - `git init` initializes Git; it sets Git up to track changes in this project.
 - `git add .` tells Git to start tracking every file in this project that's not listed in `.gitignore`.
-- `git commit -am "commit_message` tells Git to take a snapshot of the project, and record the given commit message.
+- `git commit -am "commit_message"` tells Git to take a snapshot of the project, and record the given commit message.
 - `git status` This verifies that the commit was successful.
 When you run this command, you should see the brach you're currently working on, and the message that there's nothing to commit and that the working tree is "clean".

 You may see a different main branch name, such as `master` or `trunk`.